divakarrana/spacex-launch-programs/README.md

 ## How to RUN this application

+# Prerequisite

+Node along with npm should be available in your machine to execute `npm` commands.
+If you do not have node please follow the link and download node here [https://nodejs.org/en/download](https://nodejs.org/en/download)

 Follow below mentioned steps to RUN this application on local environment

 1. Clone this repository to you local disk space.